Texas Trash Recipe

 Instructions

-2. Stir melted butter.
-Add celery salt, garlic salt, salt, Worcestershire sauce, cayenne pepper, and Tabasco sauce.
-Mix until well-combined.
+2. Stir melted butter, celery salt, garlic salt, salt, Worcestershire sauce, cayenne pepper, and Tabasco sauce until well-combined.

 3. Place the Cheerios, Chex mixes, pretzels, and nuts in a baking pan in a single layer.
 Pour the butter mixture over the dry ingredients.
-Stir well.
-Ensure that all pieces are coated.
+Stir until all pieces are coated.

-4. Bake for 1 hour.
-Stir every 15 minutes.
-Let it cool completely.
-Serve.
+4. Bake for 1 hour, stirring every 15 minutes.
+Let it cool completely and serve.
 Store in an airtight container.

 Scroll to Top